-Glaucoma is caused by high intraocular pressure, or high pressure in the fluid that is inside the eye (vitreous fluid).
+Glaucoma is caused by high intraocular pressure or high pressure in the fluid inside the eye (vitreous fluid).

 This high pressure compresses the optic nerve and causes the cells to die.
 It is called optic nerve atrophy.

 Although the optic nerve is part of the eye, it is considered part of the central nervous system.
-The optic nerve transmits special sensory information for sight.
-It is one of the two nerves that do not join with the brainstem (the other is the olfactory nerve, CN I).
+The optic nerve transmits certain sensory information for sight.
+One of the two nerves does not join with the brainstem (the other is the olfactory nerve, CN I).

 Embryologically, the optic nerve develops from the optic vesicle, a part of the forebrain.
-Therefore, the entire nerve can be considered part of the central nervous system and as a result, the examination of the optic nerve (usually performed through ophthalmoscopy) allows an assessment of intracranial health.
+Therefore, the entire nerve can be considered part of the central nervous system.
+As a result, the optic nerve examination (usually performed through ophthalmoscopy) allows an assessment of intracranial health.

 Due to its unique anatomical relationship with the brain, the optic nerve is surrounded by cranial meninges (not by epi-, peri- and endoneurium like most other nerves).

-The anatomical course of the optic nerve describes the transmission of special sensory information from the retina of the eye to the primary visual cortex of the brain.
-It can be divided into extracranial (outside the cranial cavity), and the intracranial parts.
+The anatomical course of the optic nerve describes the transmission of particular sensory information from the retina of the eye to the primary visual cortex of the brain.
+It can be divided into extracranial (outside the cranial cavity) and intracranial parts.

-The optic nerve is formed by the convergence of the axons of the ganglion cells of the retina.
-These cells in turn receive impulses from the photoreceptors of the eye (rods and cones).
+The optic nerve is formed by the convergence of the axons of the retina’s ganglion cells.
+These cells, in turn, receive impulses from the photoreceptors of the eye (rods and cones).

-After its formation, the nerve leaves the bony orbit through the optic canal, a passage through the sphenoid.
+After its formation, the nerve leaves the bony orbit through the optic canal, passing through the sphenoid.
 It is introduced into the cranial cavity, which runs along the surface of the middle cranial fossa (very close to the pituitary gland).

 Intracranial (The visual path)